 Danielle put the word out about what she was doing on her blog and on Twitter and Facebook and offers of help and baking came rushing in.
 Baked Relief has just grown beyond imagining since then and is now in the hands of hundreds of home cooks and bakers and reaches people who are recovering from the floods, cyclones and drought and all of those thousands of volunteers helping them.

 The Lockyer Valley & FNQ New Beginnings, Cookbook Drives, Love to the West, Christmas in July projects are just a few of the initiatives being worked on as a way to continue to support Queensland families affected by the natural disasters.

 Baked Relief has evolved from the first plate of food Danielle brought to her local SES and is continuing to grow and progress through phases that will support for those in need.

 Throughout this whole process the imporance of providing support directly to families affected by using local businesses has been key in rebuilding these towns.

 BEHIND THE SCENES

-Did you know that all the Chief Baked Relief Advisors have full time jobs, run households, split their time between different cities and / or personal struggles beyond most people.
-Between us we have 10 children (not including the husbands!)
+Did you know that all the Chief Baked Relief Advisors work on baked relief voluntarily.
+No one gets paid, well apart from a few shortbreads and treats here and there!
+They have full time jobs, run households and split their time between different cities.
+Between us we have eight children (not including the husbands!)

-We met during the floods of 2011 and work as hard as we can volunteering our time to things we believe in.
-We are not a business or charity and no one gets paid.
+Sonia Cuff, Sally Gardner and Danielle Crismani and work together to administer all aspects of Baked Relief.
+They met during the floods of 2011 and work as hard as they can volunteering our time to things they believe in.